 In an unusual moment during the ceremony, BIFF chairperson Park Kwang-su called on everyone to laugh spontaneously, starting with the actors in the crowd.

-Not long after, it followed by the Korean Cinema Award, which is presented to those who have contributed to promoting Korean film globally and was posthumously awarded to Lee Sun-kyun, the star of Parasite that died by suicide aged 48 last December.
+Not long after, it was followed by the Korean Cinema Award, which is presented to those who have contributed to promoting Korean film globally and was posthumously awarded to Lee Sun-kyun, the star of Parasite who died by suicide aged 48 last December.
 A montage of his films left many in the crowd in tears.

 The festival will present a special focus titled In Memory of Lee Sun-kyun, which will include six of the actor’s most well-known films and TV series: Park Chan-ok’s Paju; Hong Sangsoo’s Our Sunhi; Kim Seong-hun’s A Hard Day; Kim Wonsuk’s TV series My Mister; Bong Joon-ho’s Parasite; and Choo Chang-min’s Land Of Happiness.